 A drop-in unit, not freestanding.
 You must have some kind of an outdoor kitchen to use this natural gas grill.

 Large cooking area.
 Includes a side grill.
-Comes with 10" of natural gas hose for flexibility in your hookup.
+Comes with 10 inches of natural gas hose for flexibility in your hookup.
 Stainless steel finish.
 Easy to assemble.
 Cast iron grill with enamel coating.
 Gets to high temperatures quickly.
 Grill cover fits well and is easy to remove.
 Even distribution of heat.

 Beautiful stainless steel finish.
 Huge cooking area.
 Very easy to clean.
 Durable under regular use.
 Made for installation in an outdoor kitchen or BBQ area.
 Heavy-duty construction with good weight on the lid.
 Drip tray under all burners makes it easy to clean.
 Also comes in a propane option.
 Comes with a rotisserie.
 Includes a night light for evening grilling.